Women's Emancipation Union

-The WEU had an executive council, annual conference, ten local organisers in cities from Glasgow to Bristol and an international subscription list of over 7000.
+The WEU had an executive council, annual conference, ten local organisers in cities from Glasgow to Bristol and an international subscription list of over 7,000.
 The mixed sex members were an eclectic mix the main requirement of membership being that they were active in political life.
-Well known members included Charlotte Carmichael Stopes, Harriot Stanton Blatch Florence Dixie, Mona Caird and George Holyoake.
+Well known members included Charlotte Carmichael Stopes, Harriot Stanton Blatch, Florence Dixie, Mona Caird, George Holyoake and Amy Hurlston.
 A Parliamentary Sub Committee was formed in 1893.

 The Women's Emancipation Union pioneered cross class collaborations, encouraged women's resistance to authority as long as their right to vote remained unacknowledged and advocated making Women's Suffrage a test question in the selection of potential parliamentary candidates.

 Isabella Ford worked on behalf of the WEU at outdoor rallies in the East End of London in 1895.
 Working-class women were invited to give papers concerning their working life and conditions at the annual conferences.

-Following the Local Government Act 1894 the WEU worked to get as many women to use their local government franchise and stand for election.
+Following the Local Government Act 1894, the WEU worked to get as many women to use their local government franchise and stand for election.
 Over 100 WEU organisers were elected as Poor Law Guardians or Parish Councillors.

-Following the loss of Ferdinand Begg 1897 Suffrage Bill, subscriptions halved and the death of the Union's benefactor caused the demise of this group.
-The final meeting was in 1899 and speakers included Harriot Stanton Blatch and Charlotte Perkins Gilman.
+Following the loss of Ferdinand Begg's 1897 Suffrage Bill, subscriptions halved and the death of the Union's benefactor caused the demise of this group.
+The final meeting was in 1899, and speakers included Harriot Stanton Blatch and Charlotte Perkins Gilman.